inxilpro/WP-Survey-And-Quiz-Tool/readme.txt

 * Added ability to change likert scale
 * Added option to choose which role is required to admin WPSQT
 * Removed titles from within chart
+* Moved all of the documentation to the <a href="https://github.com/fubralimited/WP-Survey-And-Quiz-Tool/wiki/_pages">GitHub Wiki</a>

 = 2.6.6 =